ibm-cloud-demo-scripts/node-red-watson-assistant/README.md

 In case of CORS problems using Node-RED as REST server, a simple REST forwarding server based on Node.js, which is CORS enabled, might help, see https://github.com/gitjps/hackathons_and_node-red/tree/master/simple_forward_server.
 A [simple web app](https://github.com/gitjps/hackathons_and_node-red/tree/master/simple_web_app) can be used to check this.

-# Chatbot Platforms
-Chatbots can be used in a variety of use cases and the Watson Assistant services is the perfect tool to create them as described in this demo and these instructions for developers.
-While Messenger and Slack can be connected via an [Assistant](https://cloud.ibm.com/docs/services/assistant?topic=assistant-assistants) of the Watson Assistant Service other platforms like [Telegram](https://github.com/gitjps/chatbot-with-telegram), [Alexa](https://github.com/IBM/alexa-skill-watson-conversation), Skype etc. need an additional component (e.g. an existing Node-RED instance) to the Watson Assistant service.